Caleb & Brown

 A crypto investment portfolio is a basket of cryptocurrencies.

-It's pretty similar to a traditional investment portfolio, except you’re sticking to one asset class (cryptocurrency) rather than a combination of stocks, real estate and bonds.
+It's similar to a traditional investment portfolio, except you’re sticking to one asset class (cryptocurrency) rather than a combination of stocks, real estate and bonds.

 Crypto Portfolio Building Basics